Link posts give me a log to look back on. Moreover, the act of writing these links posts is a practice that helps embed the information into my head.

 17. Wise words and clever arguments from Bryan Caplan,

-"insiders are too emotionally invested in their group identity to see how trivial their differences really are."
+"insiders are too emotionally invested in their group identity to see how trivial their differences really are."and,

 "As an academic, it’s hard not to notice that liberals dominate at the university.
 And the simple truth is that people at top schools are smarter than people at lower-ranked schools.
 The result is that in any intellectual debate, the best liberals are usually smarter than the best non-liberals.